 Being in the recording business means meeting interesting people daily.
 More than that, it has for me, led to romance.
 I met my wife, Jenny when she came into the studio to put together a demo track of her original tunes.
 She struck me right away as being very intelligent and kind.
 We’ve been married five years now and have 2-year-old twins.
 The day I met her was the best day of my life followed by the birth of our boys, Gavin and Shane.

 People often ask me how I got into the recording business.
 It came naturally, and mostly through my family.
-To pay the bills Dad was a tow truck driver and Mom was an elementary grade teacher.
-Neither one loved what they did, but they did love music.
+To pay the bills Dad owned and operated tow truck Kansas City MO and Mom was an elementary grade teacher.
+Neither one loved what they did for money, but they did love music.
 It was never quiet around the house with three kids, but more importantly, our home was always filled with music.

 My older brother Zak was the singer.
 He has a pitch perfect ear and I’m told he started picking up lyrics around the age of three.
 My little sis, Cole and I couldn’t hit a proper note if our lives depended on it.
 At least we knew we couldn’t sing – unlike many of the people who come into Park Lane Recordings.
 Maybe it was the face my mother used to make and then the offer of a seat at the piano next to her that gave my lack of vocal talent away.